2006 Georgia Bulldogs football team: Georgia Tech

-The pre-game line established for this game was Georgia -3.

 Facing its second top 25 team in as many outings, Georgia got off to a slow start, trailing at the half by 3–0.
 Georgia opened up the scoring in the second half with a 29-yard fumble return by linebacker Tony Taylor.
 The game wound up being a defensive struggle and Matthew Stafford put up modest numbers (16 of 29 for 171 yards, 1 touchdown and zero interceptions) and the Bulldogs were held to 84 yards rushing.
-Georgia's defense shut down the Tech passing attack, limiting Tech quarterback Reggie Ball to 6 of 22 for 42 yards, no touchdowns and 2 interceptions.SEC Defensive Player of the Week: Defensive back Paul Oliver for his performance against Georgia Tech in which he held All-American wide receiver Calvin Johnson to two receptions and 13 yards, while also breaking up three passes and intercepting a pass.
+Georgia's defense shut down the Tech passing attack, limiting Tech quarterback Reggie Ball to 6 of 22 for 42 yards, no touchdowns and 2 interceptions.

+SEC Defensive Player of the Week: Defensive back Paul Oliver for his performance against Georgia Tech in which he held All-American wide receiver Calvin Johnson to two receptions and 13 yards, while also breaking up three passes and intercepting a pass.

-Chick-fil-A Bowl
+West Virginia—Chick-fil-A Bowl

-When Neil Callaway, Georgia's offensive coordinator from 2001 to 2006, left at the end of 2006 to become the head coach at University of Alabama at Birmingham, Richt named Mike Bobo as the new offensive coordinator; Bobo had already taken over the play-calling duties from Richt starting with the Georgia Tech game.
+When Neil Callaway, Georgia's offensive coordinator from 2001 to 2006, left at the end of the regular season to become the head football coach at University of Alabama at Birmingham, Richt named Mike Bobo as the new offensive coordinator; Bobo had already taken over the play-calling duties from Richt starting with the Georgia Tech game.
 He debuted as coordinator for the 2006 Chick-fil-A Bowl against Virginia Tech.

 In the bowl game, Virginia Tech jumped out to a 21–3 halftime lead, scoring on two one-yard touchdowns from tailback Brandon Ore and a 53-yard pass from flanker Eddie Royal to tight end Sam Wheeler.
 In the second half, Georgia scored 28 unanswered points and held off a late Tech rally to win 31–24.